01 of 05

-Like clay pipe, cast-iron sewer pipe is associated with older homes but is still installed today.
+Cast-iron sewer pipe, like clay pipe, is associated with older homes, yet it is still installed today.

-Like clay pipe, cast-iron is heavy and difficult for a DIYer to cut.
-To cut a cast-iron DWV pipe in place--in the ground--you need a soil pipe cutter.
-These pipe cutters run $400-$500, though... can be rented from supply houses for a small fee.
+Cast-iron sewer pipe is heavy and difficult for a do-it-yourselfer to cut.
+To cut a cast-iron pipe in the ground, you need a soil pipe cutter, a specialty tool that can be rented from supply houses for a small fee.

 Cast iron pipe is non-flammable.
 This is not an issue for below-ground installations; but should you decide to continue the cast-iron into the house, you can feel secure knowing that cast-iron pipe will not melt in a fire.Continue to 4 of 5 below.

 Vitrified clay sewer pipe is still laid today, though as a do-it-yourself homeowner you probably will not want to choose this for your sewer line replacement.
 Clay pipe is heavy and tricky to cut.
 Often, your choice of sewer pipe is dictated by what your home improvement store has on hand, and none of the major retailers carry clay pipe.